robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which HTTP status code indicates that the server is temporarily unable to handle the request?

-A) 500 Internal Server Error
+- A. 500 Internal Server Error
-B) 502 Bad Gateway
+- B. 502 Bad Gateway
-C) 503 Service Unavailable
+- C. 503 Service Unavailable
-D) 504 Gateway Timeout
+- D. 504 Gateway Timeout

 ### Back
 **Correct Answer**: C